richard-ui/interactive-milestone-project/README.md

 - As a First time user, I want to be able to see a Map that is scaled nicely on the page.

+- As a Customer, I'd like to have an option that allows me to search restaurants from a particular region/city that will display location markers within a specific area on the map.

 - As a Customer, I want to be able to interact with the Markers on the GoogleMap, allowing them to show relevant information in an infoWindow.

-- As a Frequent Visitor, id like to have an option that allows me to search restaurants from a particular region/city that will display location markers within a specific area on the map.

-- As a Customer, i want to be able to use the form as  way of communication to book a reservation slot for a particular Restaurant.
+- As a Customer, I want to be able to use the form as way of communication to book a slot for a particular Restaurant.

 ## Design